SF-1856

 Enforcement Authority

-The attorney general may enforce section 62M.20 under Minnesota Statutes section 8.31, which grants the attorney general broad authority to investigate and bring civil actions for violations.
+The attorney general may enforce the prohibition under Minnesota Statutes section 8.31, which grants the attorney general broad authority to investigate and bring enforcement actions for violations of laws within its scope.
 Enforcement is agency-initiated.
-Section 8.31 also provides for private enforcement by individuals injured by a violation, though the bill itself does not independently create a private right of action — the private enforcement pathway derives from the existing section 8.31 framework.
-Any adverse determination made in violation of the AI prohibition is null and void regardless of enforcement action.
+No private right of action is expressly created by this bill.
+Additionally, any adverse determination made in violation of the AI prohibition is null and void as a matter of law.

 Penalties